CoBe -- Coded Beacons for Localization, Object Tracking, and SLAM Augmentation

-An example of a single element in $C_4$ is the set $c=\{(0001),(0010),(0100),(1000)\}$.
-We always define $c_0$ to be the smallest number in $c$ and use this to represent $c$ because the other elements can be obtained by performing cyclic bit-shifting of $c_0$.
-We can therefore consider the decimal value of $c_0$ to be a representative identifier.
-The total number of codes available in $C_n$ is given by Integer Sequence A000031.
-This sequence is exponential in code-word length
+An example of a single element in $C_4$ is the set $c = \{(0001),(0010),(0100),(1000)\}$.
+The total number of codes available in $C_n$ is exponential in code-word length.

-{\bf Creating the code-book.} In order to create the code-book we need to find all the complete cyclic equivalence classes.
-We do this by storing a list of the $c_0$ code-words for every such class.
-We also maintain a lookup table that stores every possible n-bit sequence together with the corresponding $c_0$ code-word from which it can be generated.
-The algorithm to generate these data structures can be seen in Algorithm \ref{alg:codebookinitial}.
-In practice we remove the trivial code-words with all $1$s or $0$s.
+\paragraph{\bf Creating the code-book} In order to construct the code-book we need to find all the complete cyclic equivalence classes.
+We store a list of the $c_0$ code-words for every such class $c$, for example, via simple exhaustive search.
+We also maintain a lookup table that stores every possible $n$-bit sequence $c_0,\cdots,c_n$ together with the corresponding $c_0$ code-word from which it can be generated.